turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 ### Setup

-Assuming you've got the sample project cloned already.
+We're assuming you've got the sample project cloned already.
 If not, do so like this:

 {% terminal %}
 $ git clone https://github.com/JumpstartLab/play_sample
 $ cd play_sample
 {% endterminal %}

-As it stands, the application can be run locally.
-But it's not ready for Heroku!
+As it stands, the application can be run locally, but it's not ready for Heroku!
 Let's intentionally run into some problems, then look at the resolutions.

 ### `heroku create`

-As in the instructions above, you've use `cd` to change into the project directoy.
+As in the instructions above, you've used `cd` to change into the project directory.
 Now let's provision an instance on Heroku:

 {% terminal %}
 $ heroku create